harvardartmuseums/suns-explorer-api-panel/README.md

 1. Clone this repository on to a web server

-2. Copy js/config-sample.js to js/config.js

-3. Open js/config.js in a text editor and set the value of apiKey to your Harvard Art Museums API key
+2. Create a config.js file with your Harvard Art Museums API key